-Note: A petroleum, flammable liquid fire burns at the surface of the material.
+NOTE: A petroleum, flammable liquid fire burns

+at the surface of the material.
 Water will spread the flaming liquid over a wider area, vaporizing it rapidly, spreading the fire.
 To put out such a fire, cut off its air supply or interrupt its chemical chain reaction using carbon dioxide (CO2) or dry chemical powder.
 Both are effective, but dry chemical is best for outdoor use; it's not subject to wind, has a longer range, and can extinguish pressurized leaks of gas and liquid.
 For good all-around fire protection, use an ABC or all-class fire extinguisher.

-- The Emergency Services Department (ESD) must be notified of large fuel storage and location of acetylene cylinders. - Acetylene cylinders should not be stored in a horizontal position and must be separated from oxygen cylinders by 20 ft. unless plumbed or on a cutting cart. - Propane cylinders of 100 gallons or more are NOT permitted within the city limits. - Compressed flammable gases stored in camping areas require a 30 ft. safety perimeter, and unobstructed access for ESD vehicles in case of fire. - Signage stating "Flammable Fuel" must be easily seen. - A dry chemical fire extinguisher must be kept visible near, but not on top of, the storage location of any liquid fuel.
+- The Emergency Services Department (ESD) must be notified of fuel presence and location of acetylene cylinders of any size. - Acetylene cylinders shouldn't be stored horizontally and must be separated from oxygen cylinders by 20' unless plumbed or on a cutting cart. - Propane cylinders of 100 gallons or more are NOT permitted in the city. - Compressed flammable gases stored in camping areas require a 30 ft. safety perimeter, and unobstructed access for ESD vehicles in case of fire. - Signage stating "Flammable Fuel" must be easily seen. - A dry chemical fire extinguisher must be kept visible near, but not on top of the storage location of any liquid fuel.

-MORE FUEL SAFETY REMINDERS
+FUEL SAFETY REMINDERS

 - Store fuel away from running generators. - Turn generators OFF before refueling. - Use a pump when transferring fuel.
 Do not siphon using your mouth.
 A mouth full of fuel could be fatal.
 Wash hands after fueling. - Keep all equipment in good condition.
-Watch for leaks, deterioration, or damage. - If fuel is spilled on clothing, move away from any ignition source, and allow clothing to dry.
+Watch for leaks, or damage. - If fuel is spilled on clothing, move away from any ignition source, and allow clothing to dry.
 Use waterless soap for hands.
 If fuel should accidentally splash in eyes, use water to flush. - Be aware of static electricity.
 Any spark can ignite gasoline vapors.
 Always fill containers on the ground, not in or on vehicles. - Always use a bonding strap when transferring flammables and combustibles between containers.